Assistant Vice President for Marketing and Communications

 LAU extension: 1929

-Linda Dahdah plans and manages integrated communications for the key offices of Alumni Relations, Facilities Management, GSR, and the Provost, as well as the Centre for Lebanese Studies.
+Linda Dahdah plans and manages integrated communications for the School of Arts & Sciences and the Centre for Lebanese Studies, as well as the key offices of the Provost, Alumni Relations, GSR, and HR.
 She joined MarCom in 2011 as a senior web editor for the university’s online publications.
 For two years prior, she was program coordinator at the Basil Fuleihan Institute of Finance, a public institution involved in civil agents’ capacity building.
 Linda began her career in 2003 as a journalist for the Daily Star and later worked as a program officer for the International Relations and Exchanges Board (IREX), focusing on media development in Yemen, Morocco and Gulf countries.
 She has freelanced for several news networks and think tanks.
 She holds a master’s in International Relations and Diplomacy from the French Institut Libre des Etudes de Relations Internationales (ILERI) in Paris.
 Looking for new experiences brought her to work at the Section of French Interests in Baghdad in 1998, and later to live in China from 2007–2008.